deralia/LexikMaintenanceBundle/src/Resources/doc/index.md

 Custom error page 503
 ---------------------

 In the listener, an exception is thrown when web site is under maintenance.
-This exception is a 'This exception is a 'HttpException' (status 503), to custom your error page you need to create a error503.html.twig (if you use twig) in:
+This exception is a 503 'HttpException'.
+To custom your error page you need to create a error503.html.twig (if you use twig) in:

     app/Resources/TwigBundle/views/Exception

 #### Important